tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 }
 ```

 In that case the whole `User` type and `Post.body` are marked as protected and therefore requiring authentication to resolve its content.
-That means following things:
+That means following points:

 - any query for `Post.body` will require authentication
 - any query for any field of `User` will require authentication